dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 As described in the _Declarative vs Imperative_-section we prefer declarative configuration when we have the option.
 All the steps in the pipelines are so far imperative.
 In order to avoid the need to create this custom imperative code that pushes the new configuration to the gitops-synced-repo, `argocd-image-updater`-project, was created. `argocd-image-updater` is part of the _Argo Project_ and tries to tackle this challenge by moving the image-version-update-logic into a kubernetes operator.
 Now the pipeline system should only worry about building and pushing images.
 We tried the `argocd-image-updater`, but experience issues connecting to _Docker Hub_ (as explained here: <link>).
 The `argo-image-updater`-project has been going on for at least 2 years, without reaching a stable state.
 So i will not consider this reliable option at the moment.
 The same tool exits in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
 The Flux automated image updater may function as intended, but since we went with the ArgoCD ecosystem it was not reasonable to try out the flux version in this limited time frame.

-Overall we have only managed to make the deployment process more complex by switching to GitOps/ArgoCD, but at the same time we have gained the well known benefints of GitOps [[source](https://blog.mergify.com/gitops-the-game-changer/) and more?]
+Overall we have only managed to make the deployment process more complex by switching to GitOps/ArgoCD, but at the same time we have gained the well known benefits of GitOps [[source](https://blog.mergify.com/gitops-the-game-changer/) and more?]

 ## 9.2.
-Cost
+Extra cost?
 When using kubernetes as a control plane we are running an extra kubernetes cluster, which is not free.
 Since this setup entails that we run a `core-cluster` (which doesn't provide any customer direct value) it will naturally mean that we spend more money on cloud resources than if we didn't run a `core-cluster`.

-When running this implementation, more resources were required to run the `core-cluster` than the stage and production cluster examples combined.
+When running the demonstrated setup, more resources were required to run the `core-cluster` than the staging and production cluster combined.
 The ratio between the resources required by `core-cluster` and `workload-cluster`s, will depend on how much workload you run in production.
 But for my small examples the resources required by the `core-cluster` surpassed the other clusters combined, so if this setup would be adapted by a smaller company/team the economical aspect may be relevant.

-For this setup to be running properly without issues 3 nodes of type "e2-medium" were needed.
+For the `core-cluster` to be running properly in GCP without issues 3 nodes of type "e2-medium" were needed.
 On monthly basis this is XX$ just for running the `core-cluster`.

+## Renaming resources

 ## 9.3.
 Not everything can be in code.
 Ip addresses needs to be reserved beforehand.

+Even though this implementation aims at declaring everything in code it is not truly possible.

+When

 ## 9.4.
 Security